Dunridge/typescript-react-example/README.md

 npm install --save  node-sass
 ```
 3) Change the default generated App.css to App.scss
-4) Changed the import in App.tsx from import './App.css'; to import './App.scss';
+4) Changed the import in App.tsx from import './App.css'; to import './App.scss' + change the extension of your files from .jsx to .tsx;
 5) Sometimes you have to run npm install again so that the JSX code works properly

 # Getting Started with Create React App